 Driving L.A. into the Future

 Los Angeles County, longstanding car culture capital of the U.S., is fueling the growth of the next generation of transportation.
-From autonomous vehicles and other forms of intelligent transport, to alternative fuels, smart grids and hyper-speed rail, L.A is leading the pack.
+From autonomous vehicles and other forms of intelligent transport, to EVs and alternative fuels, smart grid and vehicle-to-grid, L.A is leading the way in design, manufacture and agency procurement.

-In the electric vehicle market alone, Tesla’s design facility is here, new electric car company Faraday Future headquarters is located here, electric car maker Karma Automotive is in the region, and six electric bus makers are based here, including BYD, Proterra, EBus, Trams International, Complete Coach Works and U.S. Hybrid Corp.
+In the electric vehicle market alone, Tesla’s design facility is here, electric car company Faraday Future headquarters is located here, electric car developer Canoo (formerly Evelozcity) is located here, electric car maker Karma Automotive is in the region.
+Over half a dozen electric bus makers are based here, including BYD, Proterra, EBus, Trams International, Complete Coach Works and U.S. Hybrid Corp, and these OEMs are moving into adjacent heavy duty market applications, like heavy duty trucks and BYD’s new battery electric yard tractors for moving containers at ports and multimodal facilities.
+Electric freight truck company Thor Trucks (now named XOS) is located here.
 Many advanced subsystems are also built here, such as advanced designs for battery packs at companies such as L.A.-based Romeo Power.
-New models for electric truck rental are also being created in L.A., such as Chanje.
+New models for electric truck rental are also being created in L.A., such as Chanje, a partnership with Ryder.

-Additionally, autonomous (self-driving) systems development is strong in Los Angeles, with a deep talent base and numerous companies in the region, such as Strobe, the Pasadena-based LiDAR company that was acquired by GM to develop its Cruise autonomous driving systems.
-Many of the complex subsystems in the next-gen vehicle market have roots in L.A’s aerospace industry, giving the region a deep and experienced talent pool and significant R&D resources.
+Additionally, autonomous (self-driving) systems development is strong in Los Angeles, with a deep talent base and numerous companies in the region, such as Strobe, the Pasadena-based LiDAR company that was acquired by GM to develop its Cruise autonomous driving systems (now called GM Cruise Automation).
+The region is also utilizing autonomous technologies to pilot development of new ownership and on-demand models, where you may summon a driverless car from your phone app.
+In addition, many of the complex subsystems in the next-gen vehicle market have roots in L.A’s aerospace industry, giving the region a deep and experienced talent pool and significant R&D resources.

-Two companies in the region are developing Hyperloop transportation mode, with speeds up to 750 mph, which adds to the fabric of the Advanced Transportation sector in L.A.
-Another L.A.-based startup, Arrivo is developing high-speed transit concepts for dedicated roadway lane autonomous vehicles.
+Two companies in the region are developing the futuristic Hyperloop transportation mode, with speeds estimated to 750 mph, which adds to the fabric of the Advanced Transportation sector in L.A.
+There is also substantial work in the region on developing high-speed transit concepts for dedicated roadway lane autonomous vehicles.

 The roots on this alternative vehicle industry can be traced back many years, drawing from not only the massive regional aerospace industry, but also L.A.’s constant innovation around electric cars and related subsystems like battery management.
 Commercialization of alternative fuels including hydrogen is also driving R&D activities, due in part to the hydrogen fueling stations located throughout LA County, proximity to research universities, and business activity such as Honda America’s hydrogen fuel cell research and development.